Formal Security Analysis of the AMD SEV-SNP Software Interface

-\textsc{tamarin} proves trace properties by \emph{falsification}.
-In order to prove that a property is true, \textsc{tamarin} tries to find a counterexample execution---an alternating sequence of states and transitions that satisfies the negation of the property in question.
-If \textsc{tamarin} halts the analysis and succeeds, then the resulting execution represents an attack; if \textsc{tamarin} halts the analysis and fails, then it provides a proof of the property in the form of a tree.
-Lastly, \textsc{tamarin} may not terminate as verifying security properties is in general undecidable.
-There are several ways to avoid non-termination and to improve verification time.
-For example, we can customize the ranking of proof goals by writing scripts called \emph{(proof) oracles} and use supporting lemmas to prove other lemmas.
+\tamarin{} proves trace properties by \emph{falsification}.
+In order to prove that a property is true, \tamarin{} tries to find a counterexample execution---an alternating sequence of states and transitions that satisfies the negation of the property in question.
+If \tamarin{} halts the analysis and succeeds, then the resulting execution represents an attack; if \tamarin{} halts the analysis and fails, then it provides a proof of the property in the form of a tree.
+Lastly, \tamarin{} may not terminate as verifying security properties is in general undecidable~\cite{mitchell1999undecidability}.
+There are several ways to avoid non-termination and to improve verification time; we customize the ranking of proof goals by writing scripts called \emph{(proof) oracles} and use supporting lemmas to prove other lemmas.

-Finally, \emph{restrictions} can be used to filter out traces that need not be considered during the security analysis or to enforce certain behaviour such as verification of signatures or branching.
-One such restriction in our model states that a memory pointer that is read and released at any point in time must be read before it is released.
+Finally, \emph{restrictions} can be used to filter out traces that need not be considered during the security analysis or to enforce certain behavior such as verification of signatures or branching.
+One such restriction in our model states that every memory pointer can only be read before it is released.

 \begin{tcbTamarin2} $\mkwd{\forall}$ ptr #i #j.
 Read(ptr)@i $\mkwd{\land}$ Free(ptr)@j $\mkwd{\Rightarrow}$ #i < #j \end{tcbTamarin2}